tidyverse/dtplyr/README.md

 ## Overview

 dtplyr provides a dplyr backend for [data.table](https://github.com/Rdatatable/data.table/wiki).
-It has two modes of operation:

-*   Eager [WIP].
-When you use a dplyr verb directly on a data.table object, it eagerly converts the dplyr code to data.table code, runs it, and returns a new data.table.
-This is not very efficient because it can't take advantage of many of data.table's best features.

-*   Lazy.
-When you create a `lazy_dt()`, no computation is performed until you explicitly request it with `as.data.table()`, `as.data.frame()` or `as_tibble()`.
-This allows dtplyr to inspect the  full sequence of operations to figure out the best translation.
+Compared to the previous release, this version of dtplyr focusses only on lazy evaluation triggered by use of `lazy_dt()`.
+This means that no computation is performed until you explicitly request it with `as.data.table()`, `as.data.frame()` or `as_tibble()`.
+This has a considerable advantage over the previous version (which eagerly evaluated each step) because it allows dtplyr to generate significantly more performant translations.

 ## Installation